sapegin/washingcode-book/manuscript/110_Other_techniques.md

 I always add a different emoji at the beginning, so it’s easy to differentiate logs in the browser console.

 T> I created a Visual Studio Code extension to add such `console.log`s using a hotkey: [Emoji Console Log](https://marketplace.visualstudio.com/items?itemName=sapegin.emoji-console-log).

+I always thought of console-logging as a lazy, frowned upon by old-school developers way of debugging.
+However, Brian Kernighan and Rob Pike recommend the same approach in _The Practice of Programming_ book, published in 1999:

+> As a personal choice, we tend not to use debuggers beyond getting a stack trace or the value of a variable or two.
+One reason is that it is easy to get lost in details of complicated data structures and control flow; we find stepping through a program less productive than thinking harder and adding output statements and self-checking code at critical places.
+Clicking over statements takes longer than scanning the output of judiciously-placed displays.
+It takes less time to decide where to put print statements than to single-step to the critical section of code, even assuming we know where that is.
+More important, debugging statements stay with the program; debugger sessions are transient.

 ## Go for a walk or talk to a rubber duck